aigon1989/SuissCoin-Classic/README.md

 Swisscoin-Classic
 ===========

-Swisscoin-Classic (SCC) is a decentralised open source digital currency.
+Swisscoin-Classic (SICC) is a decentralised open source digital currency.

  - advanced hybrid proof-of-work (PoW) and proof-of-stake (PoS)
  - 5 bilion coins to be produced